skotzko/oldblog/_posts/2013-02-26-buddha-on-the-court-the-art-of-the-inner-game-part-1.md

 categories:
 - Mental Performance
 ---
+# Buddha on the Court: the Art of the Inner Game (Part 1)

 <img class="center img-center lazy" data-src="/images/2014/02/jackson.jpg" alt="">

 On Friday, November 10th, 2006, Lawrence Jackson was running out of time.
 The All-American defensive end for the USC Trojans had yet to register a sack in his junior season.
 Coming into the season, Jackson had his sights on a national title, a [Bednarik award](http://en.wikipedia.org/wiki/Bednarik_Award), and possibly a first-round pick in the coming NFL draft.